pknviki95/Python/concepts/Datatypes/README.md

 #### 1:Multi-line string literals:

-- If the string are represented in single line then it is considered as string datatypes in python.
+- If the string are represented in single line then it is considered as string datatype in python.
 - If the string that needs to be implemented for multi-line then ```Single Quotes(' ')``` or ```Double Quotes(" ")``` is not possible it will throw Syntax error
 - As to resolve this issue only ```Triple quotes (""" """)/(''' ''') ``` is possible to assign multi-line string for any variable.
 - (i.e) Triple-quotes are used to define multi-line string literals.

-#### [str_limitation.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/String_datatypes/scripts/str_limitation.py) - String variable Limitations for Multi-line string literals:
+#### [str_limitation.py](https://github.com/pknviki95/Python/tree/main/concepts/datatype/String_datatype/scripts/str_limitation.py) - String variable Limitations for Multi-line string literals:

 ```python
 #single/Double quotes: